practicalli/clojure/alternative-tools/clojure-tools/hotload-libraries.md

   (require '[org.httpkit.server :as app-server])

-  ;; What functions are ava
+  ;; What functions are available
   (ns-publics (find-ns 'org.httpkit.server))

-  ;; efine an entry point for the application
+  ;; Define an entry point for the application
   (defn welcome-page
     [request]
     {:status  200